awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/model-train.md

 After you have created your datasets and labeled the images, you can train your model\.
 As part of the training process, a test dataset is used\.
 If you have a single dataset project, the images in the dataset are automatically split into a test dataset and a training dataset as part of the training process\.
 If your project has a training and a test dataset, they are used to separately train and test the dataset\.

 After training is complete, you can evaluate the performance of the model and make any necessary improvements\.
-For more information, see [Improving your model](improve.md)\.
+For more information, see [Improving your Amazon Lookout for Vision model](improve.md)\.

 To train your model, Amazon Lookout for Vision makes a copy of your source training and test images\.
 By default the copied images are encrypted with a key that AWS owns and manages\.
 You can also choose to use your own AWS Key Management Service \(KMS\) key\.
 For more information, see [AWS Key Management Service concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys)\.
 Your source images are unaffected\.